bibek22/blog/content/programming/intro-to-python.md

 It confirms that `a` is indeed an `int`.
 Now, try for `b` and `c` yourself.

 #### Functions
-What we just used above to check the type of a variable is a `function`.
+`type()` that we used above is called a `function`.

 Functions in computer programs are like those in mathematics.
 A function takes some inputs, do something to them and (usually) return some output.

 `type()` function as we saw took one input, i.e. name of the variable and returned it's type.

 You'll see functions that take many more inputs and return multiple or complex kind of data as you learn more.

-The line of code we saw above is called a **function call**
+You can hear using a function refered to as a *function call*
-but you can also think of it as running a machine that performs a specific task.
+You can just as well think of it as running a machine that performs a specific task.

-Inputs to a functions are called `arguments`.
+Inputs to a functions are called *arguments*.
 This is the way to call any function:

 `functionName(argument1, argument2, ..)`